BIGJRA/BIGJRA.github.io/rejuv.md

 | Dustox       | 4        |                 |          |
 | Ursaring     | 1        |                 |          |

-Head into a forest a bit and you’ll have to fend off a wild Shiftry.
+Head into a forest a bit and you'll have to fend off a wild Shiftry.
 Down and to the right from here is 4 *Rawst Berries* and a hidden *Zinc.* Head up into Marble Garden.